John Meikle: VC action

-Meikle was a 19 years old sergeant in the 4th Battalion, Seaforth Highlanders, British Army during the First World War when the following deed took place on 20 July 1918 near Marfaux, France, during the Second Battle of the Marne for which he was awarded the VC.
+Meikle was a 19 year old sergeant in the 4th Battalion, Seaforth Highlanders, British Army during the First World War when the following deed took place on 20 July 1918 near Marfaux, France, during the Second Battle of the Marne for which he was awarded the VC.

 For most conspicuous bravery and initiative when his company, having been held up by machine-gun fire, he rushed single-handed a machine-gun nest.
 He emptied his revolver into the crews of the two guns and put the remainder out of action with a heavy stick.
 Then, standing up, he waved his comrades on.
 Very shortly afterwards another hostile machine gun checked progress, and threatened also the success of the company on the right.
-Most of his platoon having become casualties, Sjt.
+Most of his platoon having become casualties, Sgt.
 Meikle seized the rifle and bayonet of a fallen comrade, and again rushed forward against the gun crew, but was killed almost on the gun position.
 His bravery allowed two other men who followed him to put this gun out of action.
 This gallant non-commissioned officer's valour, devotion to duty, and utter disregard for his personal safety was an inspiring example to all.

 Meikle is buried at Marfaux British Cemetery, maintained by the Commonwealth War Graves Commission, in the Marne department of France.